storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

         `IMPROPER_USAGE`

         Examples (non-exhaustive):\
-        Territory
-        Channels of Distribution
+        Territory, Channels of Distribution,
-        Expiration
-        Irrevocable
-        Attribution
-        Derivatives
-        Limitations on Creation of Derivatives
-        Commercial Use
-        Sublicensable
-        Non-Transferable
+        Expiration, Irrevocable, Attribution,
-        Restriction on Cross-Platform Use
+        Derivatives, Limitations on Creation of Derivatives, Commercial Use, Sublicensable, Non-Transferable, Restriction on Cross-Platform Use
       </td>

       <td style={{ textAlign: "left" }}>